WATCH: Surfer Rides Record-Breaking, 80-Foot Giant

 "So, first you've got really deep water," Micah Sklut, forecaster and founder of Swellinfo.com, told Scott at the time, "and then as it approaches the shore it gets very shallow, and that enables the waves to climb really, really big all of a sudden."

 Of course, Koxa wasn't the only surfer to win a Big Wave Award on Saturday.
-Breathtaking rides by several other surfers earned honors, as well.
+Breathtaking rides by several other surfers earned honors as well.
 That includes prizes for best overall performance, best paddle (for paddling into the wave, rather than using a Jet Ski) and naturally, best wipeout.

 Happily, you can watch all of them below and check out all of the nominees here.